-On July 25, 1990 the Water Resources Policy Advisory Committee (WRPAC) held it's annual meeting for the purpose of reviewing the Regional Wastewater Management (208) Plan (208) at which the following amendments were adopted.
-The amendments are updated collection areas, completion of studies or adoption of plans.
-Updated maps are attached.
+On July 29, 1992, the Water Resources Policy Advisory Committee (WRPAC) held it's annual meeting for the purpose of reviewing the Regional Wastewater Management Plan (208 Plan) at which the following amendments were recommended.
+The amendments concern the modification of a collection area and a treatment area.
+An updated map is attached as Exhibit A.